NurulIslam96/NurulIslam96/README.md

 #### MERN Stack Developer
 ![MERN Stack Developer](https://i.ibb.co/GPcGTn4/Black-Minimal-Business-Personal-Profile-Linkedin-Banner.jpg)

-Hi, I am currently a MERN Stack Developer.
+Hi, I am currently a ReactJS Developer.
 I strive while using both the logical and creative part of my brain.
 I stand for quality, innovation and building useful products with a focus on the human  using the product.
 I am a proactive, confident and communicatively strong person always looking ahead in the future.

 Skills: REACT / JS / HTML / CSS / NODE / EXPRESS / MONGODB / TAILWIND / BOOTSTRAP / JWT